Iniesta fit for final Clasico outing

-Iniesta missed training during the week with a reported calf issue and was a doubt for Monday's (AEST)LaLiga game at Camp Nou.
+Iniesta missed training during the week with a reported calf issue and was a doubt for Monday's (NZST)LaLiga game at Camp Nou.

 WATCH El Clasico LIVE on beIN SPORTS